Livox-SDK/livox_high_precision_mapping/README.md

 *Remarks:*

-- USB to TTL/RS232 module: Because the signal output by COM1 of APX-15 is RS232 level and the signal output by COM3 is 3.3v TTL level, we need a USB to TTL module and a USB to RS232 module respectively;
+- USB to TTL/RS232 module: You need both a USB to TTL module and a USB to RS232 module, as the signal output by COM1 of APX-15 is RS232 level and the signal output by COM3 is 3.3v TTL level.
-- Manifold 2: can be replaced by other small miniPCs, if you want to install on multi-rotor aircraft, you need to consider power supply and weight;
+- Manifold 2: You can replace it with other small miniPCs, especally when installing it on a multi-rotor aircraft as the power supply and weight become big concerns.
-- Mid-40: Because the entire system needs to be compactly assembled together, it is recommended to use the short cable version of Mid-40.
-To purchase the short line version, you need to contact the Livox official sales staff;
+- Mid-40: Because the entire system needs to be compactly assembled together, we strongly  recommend that you use a short cable to connect MID40.
+To purchase the short line version, please contact Livox sales representatives for details.
-- **Livox Converter 2.0**: If you use Mid-40's own adapter box (Livox Converter 1.0, 10~16v power input, 485 level synchronization interface), you need to use a DC-DC module to convert a 24v power supply voltage to 12v, and a module that converts TTL to 485 level, to convert the APX PPS signal to 485 level, and then accesses the synchronization interface.
-Livox Converter 2.0 is a module included in Horizon/Tele products.
-If you purchase separately, you need to contact the official sales staff of Livox;
+- **Livox Converter 2.0**: Livox Converter 2.0 is a module included in Horizon/Tele products but can be purchased separately.
+Please contact our sales for details.
+You can also use Mid-40's own adapter box (Livox Converter 1.0, 10~16v power input, 485 level synchronization interface), combined with a DC-DC module to convert a 24v power supply voltage to 12v, and a module that converts TTL to 485 level, to convert the APX PPS signal to 485 level, and then accesses the synchronization interface.
-- Wireless Network Module: Provide network RTK connection service for APX.
-Because APX uses wired Ethernet interface, the network module needs to be equipped with RJ45 wired interface;
+- Wireless Network Module: It provide network RTK connection service for APX.
+Because APX uses wired Ethernet interface, the network module needs to be equipped with RJ45 wired interface.

 ### 2.2 Connection and configuration

-The whole system has 3 core modules, which are:
+The whole system includes 3 core modules:

 1. Mid-40
 2. Manifold/miniPC
 3. APX-15

-The next part will introduce their connections in system, and functional configuration.

 #### 2.2.1 Mid-40